-MCC will refer to our inclement weather policy to ensure proper decisions are made on cold weather and snow days.
+MCC will be open during inclement weather and snow days.
 We ask that you use good judgment in traveling with your child.
 If another family member is home and able to take care of your child, it may be safer to keep them at home.